-While expertise is the primary consideration, the contractor will select peer reviewers (considering, but not limited to, these selections) that add to a diversity of scientific perspectives relevant to the SSA for the Grizzly Bear in the Lower-48 States.
-The Service will not be providing financial compensation directly to peer reviewers.
-The Contractor will solicit reviews from at least three to five qualified experts.
+Peer reviewers were selected based on their ability to provide expertise and contribute to a diversity of scientific perspectives relevant to the SSA for the Grizzly Bear in the Lower-48

+States.
+We will not be providing financial compensation to peer reviewers.
 After completion of the peer review, we will make the peer reviewers' comments and conflict of interest forms available to the public.

-The Contractor will provide each peer reviewer with information explaining their role and instructions for fulfilling that role, the draft SSA, and a list of citations, as necessary.
-The purpose of seeking independent peer review is to ensure use of the best scientific and commercial information available and to ensure and to maximize the quality, objectivity, utility, and integrity of the information upon which the report is based, as well as to ensure that reviews by recognized experts are incorporated into the SSA process.
+Science Applications will provide each peer reviewer with information explaining their role and instructions for fulfilling that role, the draft SSA, and a list of citations, as necessary.
+The purpose of seeking independent peer review is to ensure use of the best scientific and commercial information available and to maximize the quality, objectivity, utility, and integrity of the information upon which the report is based, as well as to ensure that reviews by recognized experts are incorporated into the SSA process.
 Peer reviewers will be advised that they are not to provide advice on policy.
 Rather, they should focus their review on identifying and characterizing scientific uncertainties.
 Peer reviewers will be asked to answer questions pertaining to the logic of our assumptions, arguments, and conclusions and to provide any other relevant comments, criticisms, or thoughts.